Destruction Derby

 Destruction Derby is a 1995 vehicular combat racing video game developed by Reflections Interactive and published by Psygnosis for MS-DOS, PlayStation and Sega Saturn.
 Based on the sport of demolition derby, the game tasks the player with racing and destroying cars to score points.
 The developers implemented simulated physics to make the results of collisions easier to predict, and they kept the game's tracks small to increase the number of wrecks.
 Critics found Destruction Derby enjoyable and praised its graphics and car damage system, although the Saturn release received mixed reviews.
-The game started the Destruction Derby series, beginning with its 1996 sequel, Destruction Derby 2.
+The game started the Destruction Derby series, which continues with the 1996 sequel, Destruction Derby 2.

 Gameplay

 The player engages in a Destruction Derby contest at The Bowl.

 Destruction Derby is a vehicular combat racer based on the sport of demolition derby.
 The game contains three vehicles.
 Collisions in the game affect the controls of each car, limiting their steering and maximum speed.
 Frontal collisions risk damage to the car's radiator, which causes the car to overheat and stop running.
 Four game modes are available: Destruction Derby, Wreckin' Racing, Stock Car Racing and Time Trial.
 In Destruction Derby, the player earns points by destroying other cars in a large, trackless arena called The Bowl; in Stock Car Racing, the player must finish in first place, and no points are awarded for destroying cars.
 Wreckin' Racing is a hybrid of the two, in which the player earns points both by winning the race and by destroying other cars.
 Time Trial is a solo time attack mode.
 The PlayStation version features system link play for two players, while the MS-DOS version has an online multiplayer mode.